 There’s a Harry Potter themed cafe

 Of all the places that you’d expect to have a Harry Potter themed cafe, Vietnam is probably at the bottom of the list.
-So when Jamie told me he was taking me somewhere secret on our first night, ‘Always’ was a huge surprise!
+So when I was surprised with a visit to ‘Always’ on our first night in Vietnam, the superfan inside me was thrilled!
 A Vietnamese-Potter lookalike sold us Butterbeer in the merchandise-filled cafe as I gaped at everything in there.
 It was pumping out some strange dance music that was a little at odds with our magical surroundings though.

 I can’t wait to write more about my trip to Vietnam so follow my social media to keep up with my latest posts!
 If you’ve ever been to Hanoi, did you love it or hate it?